wangweiying303/generating-human-movements-across-regions/README.md

 The codes finally generate a matrix of shape 1000000x385, where each row indicates a person's movements in 385 days.
 One entry for one day.
 A number indicates a location (number is the index of location in the list "locs").

+message me if you need any help or if you seek for collaborations :)